logux/docs/examples/pagination.md

 })
 ```

-When a client receives this action from the server, he checks to see if this action **was initiated by him**, and if so, it means that **UI was already updated** and the action can be ignored.
-Otherwise, client updates the UI:
+When a client receives this action from the server, it checks to see if this action **was initiated by it** (by comparing [clientId]), and if so, it means that **UI has already been updated** and the action can be ignored.
+Otherwise, the client updates the UI:

 ```ts
 client.type(updatePlayerAction, (action, meta) => {